Google Blunders | The glossy world of Google's AI image generation (Google Gemini with Nano Banana) – All show, no substance – Image: Xpert.Digital

-Gemini Imagen by Google: A system between ambition and reality
+Google's Gemini Imagen: A system caught between aspiration and reality

-The recent problems with Google Gemini and its integrated image generation engine, Imagen, raise serious questions about the reliability and transparency of Google's artificial intelligence.
-While the company is promoting its latest AI developments with great fanfare, behind the scenes, significant technical flaws and a questionable communication strategy toward users are becoming apparent.
+Recent problems with Google Gemini and its integrated image generation tool Imagen raise serious questions about the reliability and transparency of Google's artificial intelligence.
+While the company is promoting its latest AI developments with great fanfare, significant technical flaws and a questionable communication strategy towards users are evident behind the scenes.

 Technical deficiencies in image generation

-The current problems with Google Gemini manifest themselves at various levels.
-Users have been reporting fundamental malfunctions in the Imagen technology for weeks, particularly when generating images in the desired formats.
-The widespread problem primarily affects the creation of images in 16:9 format, which was previously possible without any problems, but is no longer implemented.
-Instead, the system only produces square images in 1024×1024 pixel format, even with explicit instructions for other aspect ratios.
+The current problems with Google Gemini are manifesting themselves on several levels.
+For weeks, users have been reporting fundamental malfunctions in the Imagen technology, particularly when generating images in desired formats.
+The widespread issue primarily affects the creation of 16:9 images, which was previously possible without any problems but is now no longer implemented.
+Instead, the system exclusively produces square images in 1024×1024 pixel format, even when explicit instructions for other aspect ratios are given.

-Even more serious is the phenomenon where images are supposedly generated but cannot be displayed.
-Users receive confirmations that images have been successfully created, but only see empty spaces or error messages.
-This issue occurs in both the web version and the mobile app, rendering the image generation function virtually unusable.
+Even more serious is the phenomenon that images are supposedly generated but cannot be displayed.
+Users receive confirmation of successful image creation but only see empty areas or error messages.
+This problem occurs in both the web version and the mobile app, rendering the image generation function practically unusable.

 The technical difficulties also extend to the API level.
-Developers report problems with the correct implementation of aspect ratios when using Imagen programmatically.
+Developers are reporting problems with the correct implementation of aspect ratios when using Imagen programmatically.
 Even when explicitly specifying the desired 16:9 format, images with different dimensions are generated, which significantly limits professional use.

 Communication failure and lack of transparency

-Google's handling of these apparent system errors is particularly problematic.
-The company doesn't proactively communicate these issues to users, even though they've been present for weeks.
-Instead, the system continues to claim that all functions are working properly, while actual performance is significantly degraded.
+Google's handling of these obvious system errors is particularly problematic.
+The company is not proactively communicating these issues to users, even though they have existed for weeks.
+Instead, the system continues to claim that all functions are working correctly, while actual performance is significantly impaired.

-This lack of transparency is reinforced by Google's overall communication strategy.
-In its terms of service, the company explicitly warns against entering sensitive information, as all conversations can be analyzed by trained reviewers.
-At the same time, however, it lacks clear information about current system issues or planned maintenance.
+This lack of transparency is exacerbated by Google's overall communication strategy.
+In its terms of service, the company explicitly warns against entering sensitive information, as all conversations can be analyzed by trained analysts.
+At the same time, however, clear information about current system problems or planned maintenance is lacking.

-The situation is exacerbated by Google's aggressive promotion of new features.
-While basic functions aren't working properly, the company continually presents new developments like "Nano Banana" or the latest updates with Gemini 2.5.
-This discrepancy between marketing and actual system performance leads to legitimate user frustration.
+The situation is exacerbated by Google's aggressive marketing of new features.
+While basic functions fail to work properly, the company continuously presents new developments like "Nano Banana" or the latest updates with Gemini 2.5.
+This discrepancy between marketing and actual system performance leads to justified user frustration.

 Historical patterns of problems

-The current difficulties should not be viewed in isolation, but rather are part of a series of problems with Google's AI systems.
-In February 2024, Google had to completely disable the human representation in Gemini after the system generated historically inaccurate images.
-German soldiers were depicted with Asian facial features, and Vikings were given dreadlocks – errors that revealed fundamental problems in the training data preparation.
+The current difficulties should not be viewed in isolation, but rather as part of a series of problems with Google's AI systems.
+Back in February 2024, Google had to completely disable the human-to-human representation in Gemini after the system generated historically inaccurate images.
+German soldiers were depicted with Asian features, and Vikings were given dreadlocks – errors that revealed fundamental problems in the preparation of the training data.

 Structural problems in development

 The recurring problems point to systemic weaknesses in Google's AI development.
-The company appears to be under enormous time pressure to keep pace with competitors like OpenAI, resulting in hastily released products.
-This "move fast and break things" mentality may work in other areas of technology, but it proves problematic with AI systems, as errors have a more direct impact on the user experience.
+The company appears to be under immense time pressure to keep pace with competitors like OpenAI, resulting in hastily released products.
+This "move fast and break things" mentality may work in other technology sectors, but it proves problematic for AI systems, as errors have a more direct impact on the user experience.

-The working conditions of the subcontractors responsible for content moderation and system improvement further exacerbate these problems.
+The working conditions at the subcontractors responsible for content moderation and system improvement exacerbate these problems.
 Reports of time pressure, low wages, and a lack of transparency in the supply chain raise doubts about the quality of manual system optimization.

-Furthermore, the lack of integration between various Google services reveals structural deficiencies.
-While Google Photos is gaining new AI image processing features, basic image generation in Gemini isn't working properly.
-This fragmentation indicates insufficient internal coordination.
+Furthermore, the lack of integration between different Google services reveals structural deficiencies.
+While Google Photos receives new AI image editing capabilities, basic image generation in Gemini is not functioning properly.
+This fragmentation suggests insufficient internal coordination.

-The problems described have concrete impacts on various user groups.
-Content creators and marketing professionals who rely on reliable image generation must resort to alternative solutions.
+The problems described have a concrete impact on various user groups.
+Content creators and marketing professionals who rely on reliable image generation are forced to resort to alternative solutions.
 This not only leads to workflow interruptions but also to additional costs for other tools.

 Comparison with the competition

 Gemini's problems become even more apparent when compared to competing systems.
-While OpenAI's DALL-E and Anthropic's Claude deliver more consistent results, Google struggles with fundamental functional issues.
-What's particularly striking is that even free alternatives often perform more reliably than Google's premium offerings.
+While OpenAI's DALL-E or Anthropic's Claude deliver more consistent results, Google struggles with fundamental functional flaws.
+It's particularly striking that even free alternatives often perform more reliably than Google's premium offerings.

-While the image quality of Imagen 3, when it works, is praised, its frequent failures negate these technical advantages.
-Users demand reliability above all else, not sporadic peak performance.
+While Imagen 3's image quality, when it works, is praised, its frequent crashes negate these technical advantages.
+Users primarily need reliability, not sporadic peak performance.

-Google also lags behind its competitors in terms of transparency.
-While other providers actively inform about system issues and announce maintenance windows, Google remains silent about known problems and leaves users in the dark about the causes of malfunctions.
+Google also lags behind the competition in terms of transparency.
+While other providers actively inform users about system problems and announce maintenance windows, Google remains silent about known issues and leaves users in the dark about the causes of malfunctions.

 Economic consequences

-The ongoing problems also have economic repercussions for Google's business model.
-The company invests billions in AI development, but cannot realize the promised returns if the systems are unreliable.
-Gemini's cannibalization of the traditional search engine further exacerbates this problem.
+The ongoing problems are also having economic repercussions for Google's business model.
+The company is investing billions in AI development, but cannot realize the promised returns if the systems are unreliable.
+The cannibalization of its traditional search engine by Gemini further exacerbates this problem.

-At the same time, reputational damage is occurring, which could have a long-term impact on Google's market position.
+At the same time, reputational damage is occurring that could have a long-term impact on Google's market position.
 In a market where trust and reliability are crucial, repeated system outages and a lack of communication can cause lasting damage.

-The costs of fixing the issues and implementing better quality assurance measures are likely to be significant.
-At the same time, Google must continue to invest in new developments to avoid falling further behind its competitors.
+The costs of fixing the problems and implementing better quality assurance measures are likely to be substantial.
+At the same time, Google must continue to invest in new developments to avoid falling further behind the competition.

 Regulatory and ethical aspects